I’m so Excited (And I Just Can’t Hide It)

 TAAG Team, Back Again!

 To add to my jubilation, I was flying in and out of Luanda on Angola’s national airline, TAAG.
 I’ve dreamt of flying on TAAG for years.
 I remember once connecting through Johannesburg and being so excited just to get a glimpse of the red, orange and white TAAG airliner parked at its gate.
+It was like spotting a unicorn.
 With a yak on its tail (I later learned the animal is actually a palanca), the jets look straight out of the 80s (or 70s even), comparable to the old school look of Suriname Airlines.
-Just charmingly and authentically retro.
+Just charmingly and authentically retro and a little bit gritty.

 I totally nerded-out on the three hour and twenty minute flight from Joburg to Luanda, pinching myself as we boarded.
 Something inside me was worried that this was all too good to be true – that the flight might be canceled.
 My two-night visit to Luanda had no wiggle room for flight cancellations.
 I did not have complete faith in the airline whose website didn’t even show this flight.
 I’d booked through Expedia (which breaks my rules about booking flights via a third party), but had called TAAG first, to verify the flight.
 I was pretty proud of myself actually, for succeeding in confirming that the flight did indeed exist, all in Portuguese, with the gentleman at the TAAG call center months ago.